128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-never    Never regenerate security keys
+- never:    Never regenerate security keys

 ## `configure authority remote-login`